seifemi/regNet/README.md

 4. regNet should now be installed on your system.

 5. Download and unpack the file 'AstrocytomaGrades.zip' from Zenodo at http://doi.org/10.5281/zenodo.580600.
-   This Zip-file contains the data sets that allows to demonstrate the basic functionality of regNet within a few minutes on a standard computer.
+   This file contains the data sets that allow to demonstrate the basic functionality of regNet within a few minutes on a standard computer.

 6. Follow the instructions of the R script 'basicCodeUsageExamples.R' to test regNet.